-LakeXpress, Lake County's fixed route system, operates seven (7) regular fixed routes and one (1) express route.
+LakeXpress, Lake County's fixed route system, operates seven (7) regular fixed routes and two (2) express routes.
 These routes are shown in Appendix C: LakeXpress Route Maps and Schedules.

 An inventory of alternate transportation services in Lake County is included in Appendix D: Private Provider Inventory.